gregr/ina/nscheme/lib/nscheme/README.md

 ### bootstrap with only simple code

-* what do we want the terminal platform to be like?
-  * an image (is full persistence worth it just for bootstrapping?)
-    * the filesystem isn't special; it's just another network-like data service
-    * pull data into the image
-    * allow serialization of the image as a racket program that can be run to restart it
-      * or should this be in some other executable form? executable+data would be nice
-    * what processes/state does an image actually persist?
-      * real devices can't persist; their drivers involve external processes
-      * virtual devices can be persisted; restarting image hooks them up to real devices
-        * Racket platform should present a virtual hardware interface
-      * restarting image begins with procedure for attaching to Racket virtual hardware
-    * what virtual devices?
-      * initially, just an atypical REPL (atypical in that you don't have top-level define)
-        * support an (enter!) command that reboots the REPL into another environment
-          * e.g., (let () (define x ...) (define y ...) (enter!))  ;; REPL can access x and y
-        * evaluating expressions subsumes many activities:
-          * manipulate data and operate devices
-          * reboot (should reboot automatically snapshot the pre-reboot state by default?)
-            * reboot REPL w/ new environment via (enter!)
-            * reboot into something that isn't the REPL; via exit? (exit START-NEW-PROCESS)
-            * halt (reboot with a terminating procedure?)
-              * how do you avoid trashing the image if you aren't taking snapshots?
-              * halting leaves image in a state where it will restart with a REPL?
-      * maybe something like a terminal-compatible gui canvas, or real gui windows

-* backend-racket
+* gradually translate test.rkt and module.rkt into nscheme

-  * move Racket code generation out of stage.rkt
+* backend-racket code generation
-  * issues:
-    * want to minimize hand-written Racket (currently used for boilerplate, such as prelude)
-    * generating Racket code as monolithic strings performs poorly
-      * probably due to slow string operations
-      * maybe use a decorated sexpr encoding for Racket-specific data strings vs. symbols, characters, keywords, etc.
+  * use a decorated sexpr encoding for Racket-specific data strings vs. symbols, characters, keywords, etc.
+  * delegate to Racket what to do with the generated code
-      * still need to be able to serialize to file, but support going direct to a racket-eval
+    * code could be written to file or immediately evaluated by a racket-eval

-    * what capabilities should Racket platform provide?
-      * what storage or filesystem; what representation of it
-        * just lib? arbitrary access to host filesystem?
-    * how is linking organized? image-manipulating REPL?
-  * ahead-of-time compilation:
-    * file i/o
+* try bootstrapping the interpreter for self-hosting:
+  * stage.rkt running stage.scm on both stage.scm and eval.scm; compile ast to Racket
-    * prepend Racket prelude
+  * compare compiled Racket performance on tests

-  * runtime compilation with immediate execution:
-    * foreign procedures for integrating directly with Racket eval and namespaces
-      * want to minimize the surface area; ideally something like:
-        (racket-eval racket-sexpr)
-  * ultimately, a platform should abstract away its native language for normal use
-    * publicly provide just eval, not racket-eval directly
-      * internally, it would compose the frontend with racket-eval
+* remove stage.rkt, maybe replacing it with ast.rkt? ideally won't even need ast.rkt
   * an alternative to Racket code generation is to only generate ASTs and run via ast.rkt (implementing ast-eval); no need for the full stage.rkt in this case
     * if delimited control is omitted, Chez Scheme could easily implement ast-eval
     * also a shortcut for inefficient, early versions of other backends, like JS

-* try bootstrapping the interpreter for self-hosting:
-  * stage.rkt running stage.scm on both stage.scm and eval.scm; compile ast to Racket
-  * compare compiled Racket performance on tests
-  * if successful, start porting module construction and testing to nScheme

-* add syntax error checking in eval.rkt, then port it to nScheme as eval.scm
-  * cover all corner cases to self-host a REPL that can recover from any error

 * possible pre-bootstrap ast improvement
   * generated Racket code is currently enormous, partly due to base library